tdevere/ADOLab_Networking/exercises/EXE_02_CONFIGURE_ADO/EXE_02_CONFIGURE_ADO.md

 ### Exercise 5: Create an ARM Service Connection to Key Vault

 1. In Azure DevOps, navigate to your **Project Settings → Service connections**.

+> **Note:** You must have an Azure DevOps project created before you can add service connections.
+If you do not have a project yet, follow the official guide: [Create a project in Azure DevOps](https://learn.microsoft.com/en-us/azure/devops/organizations/projects/create-project?view=azure-devops)

 2. Click **New service connection** and choose **Azure Resource Manager → Service principal (automatic)**.
 3. On the setup form: